monkphin/nlaw/README.md

 <summary>Home Page</summary>
 <img src="docs/home-performance.png">
 <br>
+The main issue seen here is LCP, specifically due to render delay for the hero image which is around 2,880ms on average over multiple tests.
+Steps have been taken to improve this, such as pre-caching the image in HTML, shifting where the image is called in the CSS file, shifting to webp files and compressing the file to sub 200kb to minimise load times.
+However I am unable to reduce this further.
 </details>

 <details>
 <summary>Club Page</summary>
 <img src="docs/club-performance.png">
 <br>
-The main callouts provided here were around improperly sized images, the hero image itself and again suggestions to preconnect to google fonts and having render blocking resources from bootstrap, hoverr.css and fontawesome.
+Unlike the home page, the club page shows much better LCP times, with its render delay being the main culprit with times averaging around 1,050ms.
+The same techniques for the homepage are being used here to preload the hero image to ensure speedy response times.
 </details>

 <details>
 <summary>Contact Page</summary>
 <img src="docs/contact-performance.png">
 <br>
-The only two main negative callouts were again suggestions to preconnect to google fonts and having render blocking resources from bootstrap, hoverr.css and fontawesome.
+The main issue highlighted on the contact page was that bootstrap and hover.css are blocking the first paint of the page.
+However the impact is very negligable.
 </details>

 <details>
 <summary>Response Page</summary>
 <img src="docs/response-performance.png">
 <br>
-The two main negative callouts were due to having render blocking resources from bootstrap, hoverr.css and fontawesome and also a suggestion to reduce unused CSS, which was highlighted as coming from Bootstrap and FontAwesome.
+Much like the contact page, the main issue highlighted on the response page was that bootstrap and hover.css are blocking the first paint of the page.
+However the impact is very negligable.
 </details>

 <details>
 <summary>404 Page</summary>
 <img src="docs/404-performance.png">
 <br>
-This page only had a singular call out, which was the render blocking resources from from bootstrap, hoverr.css and fontawesome.
+This page only had a singular call out, which was the render blocking resources from from bootstrap.
+Again, this isnt overly impacting performance in testing so isnt a huge issue.
 </details>

 </details>